david-driscoll/ng-amd/README.md

 Roadmap
 =======
-- Inejecting dependencies after angular has loaded, to support things like loading controllers, directives on the fly depending on a given route.
+- Injecting dependencies after angular has loaded, to support things like loading controllers, directives on the fly depending on a given route.
+- More comprehensive Unit Testing